RochSchanen/simsys/README.md

 **purpose**

     The simsys project is a coarse attempt at helping to design a computing system from scratch.
 The focus is largely put on reliability rather than speed optimisation.
 It is later to be added to the development of brickworks.
 The code should remain fairly simple (if slow).
 The only output so far is a VCD file which records all the ports value and their transitions.
 The VCD file can be displayed using GTKwave (a software readily available on most platforms).
 Optimisation will be last and will have to preserve the code clarity: it is meant for learning and not for productivity.

 **to do list**

-    + introduce high impedance values for buses: buffer device
-    + bus, subset, wire
     + register, memory, ALU, processor
     + create port constants vcc and gnd?
     + add parallel, serial load to counter